KHOmega/KH-PC-and-Linux-Setup/refined-steam-version-linux-setup.md

 - Step 2: Navigate to your Steam Prefix directory (`/home/deck/.steam/steam/steamapps/compatdata/`) and **DELETE** `2552430`.

-- Step 3: In Steam, right click 1.5/2.5 HD ReMix and select `Compatibility`, and then select `GE-Proton9-21` and then Launch Game.
+- Step 3: In Steam, right click 1.5/2.5 HD ReMix and select `Compatibility`, and then select `GE-Proton8-32` and then Launch Game.
    - After the game successfully opens, exit out of the game.

-- Step 4: Open Konsole, and type in the following code and hit enter:
-   - `flatpak run com.github.Matoking.protontricks 2552430 uninstaller`

-- Step 5: A new window will open, you must select `Wine Mono for Windows` and the two VCRun2022 applications and click `Uninstall` After you have uninstalled those three programs, exit out of that window.

 - Step 6: In Konsole, type in the following code and hit enter:
-   - `flatpak run com.github.Matoking.protontricks 2552430 -q -f dotnet40 dotnet48 dotnet6 dotnetdesktop6 vcrun2022`
+   - `flatpak run com.github.Matoking.protontricks 2552430 -q -f dotnet40 dotnet48 dotnet6 dotnetdesktop6`
    - This will take a little while, about 15-20ish minutes.
 When it is done, proceed to Step 7.

 - Step 7: In Konsole, type in the following code and hit enter: